Post 58 Advisors

 Peter Green (Post 58 Director)

 From 1993 to 2003, Peter worked for Oregon Governor John Kitzhaber as the Governor’s Natural Resources Director and he served as Executive Director of the Kitzhaber Center at Lewis & Clark Law School in 2004.
-For eight years, Peter served as chairman of the state Outdoor Youth Program Advisory Committee.
-In addition, Peter has climbed extensively and worked as a guide leading climbing and hiking trips for Oregon Peak Adventures.
+For eight years, Peter was chairman of the state’s Outdoor Youth Program Advisory Board.
+In addition, Peter has climbed extensively including extensive ascents in the Alps, New Zealand, South America and the ranges of Canada.
+He has worked as a professional guide leading climbing and hiking trips for Oregon Peak Adventures.
 Peter earned a B.A. in psychology and environmental studies from Williams College and an M.S. in ecology from the University of California–Davis.
 Peter and his wife Mary live in Portland where they spend their free time exploring the wilderness areas of the Northwest and traveling where they can.

 Ori Alon